ludocode/pottery/docs/faq.md

 - Ignoring compilation speed can lead to a painfully long edit, compile, debug cycle which makes debugging time consuming and agonizing.
 The speed of this cycle has been argued to be the most critical component of programmer productivity and programmer happiness.

 - Ignoring performance characteristics can result in [Schlemiel the painter’s algorithms](https://www.joelonsoftware.com/2001/12/11/back-to-basics/).
-This can lead to unnacceptable user experience and even denial-of-service vulnerabilities.
+This can lead to unacceptable user experience and even denial-of-service vulnerabilities.

 - Ignoring the size of your templates can lead to executables tens of megabytes in size.
 The resulting instruction cache thrashing will significantly reduce overall performance in ways that are hard to quantify; it's death by a thousand cuts.
 (See the question on bloat above for more.)

-The name `red_black_map` confronts you with the implementation and forces you to question whether it's the right decision for your purpose.
+The name `tree_map` or `open_hash_map` confronts you with the implementation and forces you to question whether it's the right decision for your purpose.